0xMattCarter/evm-721a/README.md

 ### Deploy:

 - `npx hardhat run --network <network> scripts/deploy.ts`
-- network options: goerli_eth, testnet_canto
+- see `hardhat.config.ts` for network options
-- to do: eth_mainnet and canto_mainnet

 ### Verifying

-- `npx hardhat verify --network <NETWORK> --constructor-args scripts/arguments.ts <DEPLOYED_CONTRACT_ADDRESS>`
+- Needs to be done manually, the `npx hardhat verify ...` commandline task is buggy with l2s

-  - command line only works with ethereum (mainent, goerli, etc)
-  - add custom setup in `hardhat.config.ts` for other chains
-    - manual verificatio: copy `input` field from `artifacts/build-info/`, paste into `input.json`
+  - Copy `input` field from latest build in `./artifacts/build-info/` to `./input.json`
-  - verification on canto testnet currenly fails

 ### Gas Usage